EnricoTrombetti/plots_nonequilibrium_thermometry_via_an_ensemble_of_initially_correlated_qubits/README.md

 Finally, although the Markovian dynamics does not permit superlinear scaling of the QFI with the number of probes, we identify the most effective initial states for designing high-precision quantum thermometers within this setting.
 We also provide concrete guidelines for experimental implementations."

 ## REPOSITORY CONTENT
-All the data used for the plots of the above mentioned article are saved in .dat files inside the "data" folder.
+All the data used for the plots of the above mentioned article are saved in .json files inside the "data" folder.
 The Jupiter Notebook "plots_nonequilibrium_thermometry_via_an_ensemble_of_initially_correlated_qubits.ipynb" contains some short Python scripts that reproduce almost all figures from the paper, using the values contained in the "data" folder.

 ## ADDITIONAL INFORMATION
 Additional information is available upoun request by email